Insurance Buy Back – Your Questions Answered

 In some cases, it may make sense to buy back your totalled car, however, it is not always the best option.

 You need to consider the category marker on your car, any hidden damage that may be discovered during the repairs, and if it is a good option for you financially.
 There isn’t a one size fits all answer for this question.
 You need to do your research and think about what it means to you.

 Read More from Our Buy Back Hub

-Here at Scrap Car Comparison, we want you to have a full understanding of insurance buy back and salvage deduction to allow you to make an informed decision that works for you.
-Read our additional information on insurance buy back hub to arm you with the knowledge needed to negotiate with your insurer and get the most out of your written-off vehicle.
+Here at Scrap Car Comparison, we want you to have a full understanding of insurance write-off buy back and salvage deduction to allow you to make an informed decision that works for you.
+Read the additional information on our insurance buy back hub to arm you with the knowledge needed to negotiate with your insurer and get the most out of your written-off vehicle.